G-Node/python-odml/README.rst

   $ pip install odml

-On Ubuntu, the pip package manager is available in the repositories as :code:`python-pip`.
+On Ubuntu, the pip package manager is available in the repositories as :code:`python-pip` and :code:`python3-pip`.

 If this method is used, the appropriate Python dependencies (enum and lxml) are downloaded and installed automatically.

+On Linux it is more convenient to obtain the lxml library via the distribution's package manager (e.g., :code:`apt-get install python-lxml` for Ubuntu).

 Building from source